Declaring the Major

 career Exploration and preparation

 The Department of Communication Arts encourages students to apply the knowledge and skills they attain through coursework to professional settings.
 Internships and part-time jobs at television networks, nonprofit organizations, talent agencies, magazines, radio stations, advertising agencies, production companies, government agencies, and other communication-related businesses help students gain work-related experience and explore career options.
-Advising emails, tweets, and postings provide communication arts majors with information on opportunities across the country.
+Advising emails and postings provide communication arts majors with information on opportunities across the country.

 Throughout the academic year, students have the opportunity to participate in several communication-focused, career-related events, such as guest speakers, career panels, and the advertising and communications career fair.